How to file for disability, Filing for SSI

-Social Security Disability Status

 Disability Requirements, Disability Status

 What Will a Disability Lawyer Do to Win a Social Security Case?

 A lawyer specializing in representing claimants in disability cases can definitely be an asset to the individual fighting for disability benefits.
-This is particularly true if disability determination services (DDS), the state agency in charge of making social security disability determinations, denies the claim at the disability application and reconsideration appeal levels, and the case later ends up before an administrative law judge at a disability hearing.
+This is particularly true if disability determination services (DDS), the state agency in charge of making Social Security Disability determinations, denies the claim at the disability application and reconsideration appeal levels, and the case later ends up before an administrative law judge at a disability hearing.